lucaznguyen/awesome-visualization-papers/README.md

 - [Timelines Revisited: A Design Space and Considerations for Expressive Storytelling](https://pdfs.semanticscholar.org/0812/fd5208001851e75d6c2f0881e2f5d037f285.pdf) - A metastudy of over 200 timeline designs.
 - [Tree-Maps: a space-filling approach to the visualization of hierarchical information structures](https://dl.acm.org/citation.cfm?id=949654) - Shneiderman's treemap paper, where he describes the form initially
 - [Using Typography to Expand the Design Space of Data Visualization](https://www.sciencedirect.com/science/article/pii/S2405872616300107) - Exploration of ways to use type to construct visualization forms

+## Contributing

+Pull requests are welcome, feel free to suggest new papers or improved descriptions.

 Thank you for your time!